samyongchang/dataproductscourse/Project_Write_Up.md

 # Data Project Documentation

 ### Introduction
-The Markdown file documents what was done for the "World Healthcare Data 1995 to 2013" App.
-It can be found [App Here](https://samyongchang.shinyapps.io/DataProductsProject).
+The Markdown file documents what was done for the [World Healthcare Data 1995 to 2013 App](https://samyongchang.shinyapps.io/DataProductsProject).
+It can be found in the hyperlink above.

+## Presentation Link
+The presenation link for app can also be found [Here](http://rpubs.com/samyongchang/dataproducts).

 ## Data Source